 Authorizing Access to the Leap Service#

-For any new developer environment (for example, a Python virtual environment or a GitHub Codespaces codespace), authorize the Ocean software access to your account in the Leap service, using the secure OAuth 2.0 code exchange, by running one of the following commands from your terminal.
+For any new developer environment (for example, a Python virtual environment or a GitHub Codespaces codespace), run one of the following commands from your terminal.
+If your account has more than one project, the Multiple Leap Projects tab below shows how to select one.

 In an environment such as an IDE installed on your system, where you can access localhost addresses from your browser, initiate the OAuth redirect flow: